-3 What types of joint ventures are caught?
+What types of joint ventures are caught?

-All full-function joint ventures shall constitute a concentration and shall be examined under merger control rules.
-However, the cooperative aspects of the joint venture shall be examined under article 1(1) and (3) of the Competition Law.
-In making this appraisal, the Commission shall take into account: whether the parent undertakings retain a significant portion of activities in the same market as the joint venture or in an upstream, downstream or closely related market; and whether it is likely that the joint venture eliminates competition in a substantial part of the relevant market
+All full-function joint ventures shall constitute a concentration and shall be examined under merger control rules; however, the cooperative aspects of the joint venture shall be examined under article 1(1) and (3) of the Competition Law.
+In making this appraisal, the Commission takes into account:

+- whether the parent undertakings will retain a significant portion of activities in the same market as the joint venture or in an upstream, downstream or closely related market; and - whether it is likely that the joint venture will eliminate competition in a substantial part of the relevant market.

-4 Is there a definition of 'control' and are minority and other interests less than control caught?
+Is there a definition of 'control' and are minority and other interests less than control caught?